 Texas Historical Landmark, Wunsche Bros.
-Cafe & Saloon is reopening their double swinging doors to the public today.
+Cafe & Saloon has reopened their double swinging doors to the public.

 Constructed in 1902, the Wunsche Bros.
 Café & Saloon was the first two-story building built in Spring, and remains to be the last of its kind in the area.

 Today, the saloon is allegedly haunted – we’re told – by the mostly amicable ghosts of Dell and Charlie Wunsche, themselves.
 Waitresses and other employees have since reported sightings of “Old Man Wunsche” on the upstairs balcony, while Charlie’s spirit is said to have locked employees out of the building, and intruded on one artist’s overnight stay.
 That artist would go on illustrate the portrait of the ghost, who would only later be identified as Charlie Wunsche.

 Beyond the supernatural, the saloon is well-known today for its Texas-sized chicken fried steak, house-made hamburgers and beer bread, and iconic whiskey cake.

 For starters, their menu includes options such as their Sausage Sauerkraut Balls, Texas Style Queso, and Wunsche Bros.
 House Smoked Sausage.
 American fare in the form of soups, salads, burgers, sandwiches, and entrees are also available.
 While for sides, patrons can pile on Southern Style Green Beans, Elote, Chipotle Coleslaw, Mac and Cheese, Squash Casserole, and more.

 For a little something sweet, patrons can indulge on the famous Chocolate Whiskey Cake, Buttermilk Pecan Pie, Coconut Cream Pie, and Key Lime Pie.